 Like most injuries and animal bites, you can treat the wound at home to lower the risk of infection.
 The severity of bite injury ranges from one dog to another, and the animal’s force approached the victim.
-Nonetheless, one needs to learn first aid to handle the wound without exposing the victim to more injuries.
+Nonetheless, one must learn first aid to handle the wound without exposing the victim to more injuries.
 It starts with an assessment of the wound.
 The steps you take will depend on whether the impact results in:

 First Aid for Minor Wounds:

-For a minor injury, you are not likely to observe a major break on the skin as it involves a slight scratch on the surface, often from a dog that is immunized for rabies.
+For a minor injury, you are not likely to observe a major break on the skin as it involves a slight scratch on the surface, often from a dog immunized for rabies.
 Nonetheless, it would help if you still had first aid to support the healing process.
 Trained or not, you need to do the following:

-- Clean the injury with warm, soapy water or perhaps disinfect with antibacterial cleansing agents as soon as the bite occurs.
+- Clean the injury with warm, soapy water or disinfect with antibacterial cleansing agents as soon as the bite occurs.
 It might call for you to visit the nearest pharmacy to get the disinfectants.

 - Smear the antibiotic ointment on the surface of the injured part to prevent killing bacteria that could come from the animal’s saliva.